darrenmce/node-ofcp/README.md

 ./install.sh
 ```

-Use grunt to initialize app in the environmnet desired (dev will run lin/tests)
+Use grunt to initialize app in the environment desired (dev will run lin/tests)

 ```
 grunt [dev|prod]